 Only the paper copy has legal status.

-An online version of the rights of way map is available.
-The information contained on the online map is regularly updated and maintained but may not be accurate.
+An online version of the rights-of-way map is available.
+The information contained on the online map is regularly updated and maintained, but may not be accurate.
 It does not constitute a definitive statement as to the status of any particular highway.

 There are no current Public Path Orders in process in the Brighton & Hove area.